Azure/ResourceModules/modules/network/network-manager/security-admin-configuration/rule-collection/README.md

 ### Parameter: `appliesToGroups`

 List of network groups for configuration.
 An admin rule collection must be associated to at least one network group.

 - Required: Yes
 - Type: array

+### Parameter: `name`

+The name of the admin rule collection.

+- Required: Yes
+- Type: string

+### Parameter: `networkManagerName`

+The name of the parent network manager.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

+### Parameter: `securityAdminConfigurationName`

+The name of the parent security admin configuration.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `description`

 A description of the admin rule collection.

 - Required: No
 - Type: string
 - Default: `''`